The Rules of Secret Hitler

 3. Vote on the government

-Once the Presidential Candidate has chosen an eligible Chancellor Candidate, players may discuss the proposed government until everyone is ready to vote.
-Every player, including the Candidates, votes on the proposed government.
-Once everyone is ready to vote, the Ballot cards are revealed simultaneously.
+Once the Presidential Candidate has chosen an eligible Chancellor Candidate, players may discuss the proposed government until everyone has cast their votes.
+All players, including the President and Chancellor Candidate, vote on the proposed government.
+Once everyone has cast their vote, the Ballot cards are revealed simultaneously.

 If the vote is a tie, or if a majority of players votes no: